Can this site use your data to personalize useful ads for you?

 A visit to the Nagasaki Atomic Bomb Museum is the primary reason many visitors go to

 Nagasaki.
-On August 9, 1945, three days after the first atomic bomb was dropped on Hiroshima, the
+On August 9, 1945, three days after the first atomic bomb was dropped on Hiroshima,

 second atomic bomb was dropped over the Urakami district of Nagasaki.
-The bomb killed or injured
+The bomb killed or

 The museum begins with the disastrous attack and includes so much more.
 Visitors learn about